netzero-labs/netzero/docs/tariffs/Dynamic-Electricity-Pricing.md

 Buy and Sell charts (shown by scrolling down under the Grid chart) to display the real-time prices:

 <img src="buy-sell-prices.png" width="300" alt="Buy and Sell Prices" />

+Note: for plans with fixed outgoing (sell) prices, the Sell chart is currently not shown.
+Tesla is aware of this issue.

 ## Disabling Automatic Updates